About this listing

 There are many things to do while you are visiting historic Hue, the former Imperial city.

 Hue was the capital of Vietnam, the feudal sovereignty, from 1744 when the Nguyen lords controlled all of southern Vietnam.
 The dynasty of the Nguyen family lasted (in theory) from 1802, when Nguyen Anh defeated the rebels to control the city, until 1945, when the last emperor was abdicated.
 The city was severely damaged in the 1968 Tet offensive during the American war, but many architectural gems remain and are well worth a visit.

-Located on the country’s central coast in the Thua Thien Hue Province, Hue is divided between the older fortified Citadel, containing almost everything interesting, and the new, smaller sprawl that has developed across the river.
+Located on the country's central coast in the Thua Thien Hue Province, Hue is divided between the older fortified Citadel, containing almost everything interesting, and the new, smaller sprawl that has developed across the river.
 The new side contains most of the facilities, hotels, restaurants, travel agencies, and banks.
-People come to Hue to see the old Imperial complex, Citadel and Forbidden City, pagodas, and many tombs of the emperors that lie a few kilometres south of the city.
+People come to Hue to see the old Imperial complex, Citadel and Forbidden City, p(SENSITIVE CONTENTS HIDDEN)s, and many tombs of the emperors that lie a few kilometres south of the city.
 Each tomb is a walled compound containing temples, palaces, well kept grounds and lakes.

 Hue is a quiet and relaxing city, big enough to be interesting but small enough to bicycle around.
 The food is great, claimed to be the best in Vietnam.

 Hue is recognized as a UNESCO world heritage site.
 It is noted for its unique cuisine, its beautiful embroideries, and its traditional ao dai.
 Hue's average temperature is about 25 degrees Celsius, and its dry season runs from February to August, followed by its rainy season from September to January.